geomagpy/magpy/README.rst

 with specifically geomagnetic analysis routines such as basevalue and baseline calculation and database handling.
 Among the supported data formats are *ImagCDF, IAGA-02, WDC, IMF, IAF, BLV*, and many more.
 Full installation also provides a graphical user interface, *xmagpy*.
+You will find a complete manual for *xmagpy* in the docs.

-Typical usage for reading and visualising data looks like this:
+Typical usage of the basic MagPy package for reading and visualising data looks like this:

 ::